Late charge pushes Lakers past Bulls

 Denzel Valentine shot 5 of 7 from 3-point range and scored 17 points to lead five starters in double figures for the Bulls (3-12).

-Antonio Blakeney, on a two-way contract that allows him to split time between the Bulls and their G-League affiliate, the Windy City Bulls, scored 15 off the bench for Chicago.
+Antonio Blakeney, on a two-way contract that allows him to split time between the Bulls and their G-League affiliate, the Windy City Bulls, scored 15 off the bench.

-The Lakers rallied to tie the score at 80 on a layup by Josh Hart with 9:32 left.
-Los Angeles finally went ahead 89-87 when Caldwell-Pope put back a missed 3-pointer with 3:06 remaining.
+The Lakers rallied to tie the score at 80 on a layup by Hart with 9:32 left.
+Los Angeles went ahead 89-87 when Caldwell-Pope put back a missed 3-pointer with 3:06 remaining.

 Caldwell-Pope followed with two 3-pointers that stretched the lead to five each time, and the Lakers kept Chicago from getting back within one possession.

+“It is a learning opportunity for the guys to be down 20 and realize you don’t need hero shots,” Walton said.
+“You just need to tighten up what we’re doing and we can get back in the game.”

 The Bulls took their biggest lead at 61-42 with 10:29 left in the third quarter.
-An 8-2 run pulled Los Angeles within 13, but the Lakers didn’t begin to make a charge until Clarkson replaced Lonzo Ball and joined Kuzma, Randle, Caldwell-Pope and Hart.
+An 8-2 run pulled Los Angeles within 13, but the Lakers couldn’t get within single digits until Clarkson replaced Lonzo Ball and joined starters Kuzma and Caldwell-Pope and reserves Randle and Hart.

+“They’re the key to us coming back,” Kuzma said of the reserves.
+“They came off the bench and gave us a lot of energy, made a lot of plays for us.
+We probably wouldn’t have won without them.”

+Chicago coach Fred Hoiberg was impressed by one Los Angeles player in particular.

 The Lakers cut the deficit to one on a 3-pointer by Clarkson with 35 seconds left in the third quarter and then trailed 75-72 entering the fourth.